FabrizioSeverino/Portfolio/README.md

-# Data Analyst Portfolio
+# Data Analyst/ Data Scientist Portfolio
-Welcome to my Data Analyst Portfolio!
+Welcome to my Data Analyst & Scientist Portfolio!

-Hello , I'm Fabrizio and I'm a data analyst with a strong foundation in utilizing various tools and technologies to collect, organize, and analyze data, providing actionable insights to support business decisions.
+Hello , I'm Fabrizio and I'm a Junior Data Scientist with a strong foundation in utilizing various tools and technologies to collect, organize, and analyze data, providing actionable insights to support business decisions.
 I am proficient in Python, SQL, and Power BI.
 I have also gained experience with R and Excel, which I use to handle, analyze, and visualize data effectively.
 My skill set includes dashboard creation, data manipulation, report generation, statistics, and critical thinking.
+Moreover, i've also acquired a strong interest in Machine Learning's concept.

 Although I am at the beginning of my career and do not have direct professional experience yet, I am highly motivated and eager to learn.
-I have a strong passion for data analysis and am committed to growing my expertise while tackling new challenges.
+I have a strong passion for data science and I am committed to growing my expertise while tackling new challenges.

 In this portfolio, you’ll find some projects that showcase my abilities in data analysis.
 These include examples of dashboards and reports I have created using Power BI and Python.
 These projects highlight my capacity to present data clearly, making insights accessible for decision-makers.